ztyreg/minisql/README.md

 Please see [Features.md](./Features.md) for a complete list of features (in Chinese).

+### Throughput

+5000 insertions finished in 65s on Mac Mini 2018

 ### Getting Started

 Executable and test files are in the `cmake-build-debug/src/` folder.